tannerdolby/typescript-pokedex/README.md

 ## License

-This project is free for open-source use.
-See the [LICENSE.md](LICENSE.md) file for details.
+This project is free for public and open-source use.

 ## Acknowledgments